Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-This is a typical problem that can arise when you restart your computer after installing a Windows update or when you attempt to reinstall the OS without installation media.
+This typical problem can arise when you restart your computer after installing a Windows update or when you attempt to reinstall the OS without installation media.

-The good news is that there are a couple of alternative solutions that can assist you in resolving the system being stuck at the Just a moment black screen.
+The good news is that a couple of alternative solutions can assist you in resolving the system being stuck at the Just a moment black screen.
 Let’s take a look!

 Which account type should I choose?

 Using a local account is perfectly OK if you don’t care about Windows Store programs, have only one computer, and don’t need access to your data anywhere other than your home computer.
 Getting inside Windows and having a personal space to call your own will be a lot easier with this method!

 If you want to use all of the features that the OS offers, you’ll need to sign up for a Microsoft account to do so.

 A Microsoft account’s most exciting feature is that it stores your Windows 11 account settings in the cloud, perhaps the most anticipated feature.